heyx3/MarkovJunior.jl/README.md

 The unit tests in *test/runtests.jl* are mostly focused on parsing, while correctness is mostly checked by running sample scenes in the GUI, but there are exceptions for important algorithm-heavy internal functions.

+## Why higher-dimensional grids?

+I decided to support any-dimensional grids, mainly because it was cool and Julia makes it feasible.
+However there are real, if underexplored, benefits!

+* You can add a Time axis to the grid to get animated output
+* You can add an extra axis to store multiple pixels of data at each output pixel, like temp variables.
+* You could perhaps use it to foster logical connections between disparate areas of the grid, by connecting them through the extra dimensions.

+If you come up with any higher-dimensional tricks, share them in a Github Issue!

 ## Development